StarPlayrX/bigmac/README.md

 # 🍔 Big Mac 2.0.9 build 9

-Ace Ventura

-BigMac2 is planning to add support for the following Unsupported Macs.
+BigMac2 is planning to add Ventura support for the following Unsupported Macs.

 - iMac (models from 2015)
 - MacBook Air (models from 2015 and 2017 models)